-So you just bought a N55 engine equipped bmw car and you are ready to squeeze some more power out of it and have the fun that this car can provide?
-Here are some common problems that car with the N55 engine has shown over the years with or without a software tune installed on the factory (ECU) (PCM) engine management system.
+Are you a new Bmw owner and your car is equipped with the n55 engine?
+Here are some common problems that any N55 Bmw car has shown over the years with or without a software tune installed on the factory engine management system (ECU/PCM/ECM) .

 Common N55 Engine Problems Brief List :